POETSII/tinsel/README.md

 intended to be the primary communication mechansim.

 To keep the programming model simple, we have opted to use *caches* to optimise access to DRAM rather than *DMA*.
-The tinsel cache is partitioned by thread id (the hash function combines the thread id with some number of address bits) and permits at most one request per thread to be present in the cache pipeline at any time.
+The Tinsel cache is partitioned by thread id (the hash function combines the thread id with some number of address bits) and permits at most one request per thread to be present in the cache pipeline at any time.
 Consequently, there is no aliasing between threads and all data